gregnz/stocks/NTNX.md

 | 2017Q4    | 70.92m    | 10%            | 0%             | 167.15m                 | 4%             | 32%            |
 | 2018Q1    | 81.29m    | 15%            | 9%             | 194.79m                 | 17%            | 37%            |

-As you'd expect sales, general and admin make up the biggest chunk of expenses for Nutanix.
+As you'd expect sales, general and admin make up the biggest chunk of expenses for Nutanix (the number for .
 Their business model is the land-and-expand model, so sales people will be an increasing part of their expenses.

 ### DCF
 The current share price is at $52 (28 June 18).
 Using a compounded revenue growth rate of 25% over the next 5 years (dropping to 2.25% over the next 5) and an EBIT margin of 30% (as per current year) and a WACC of 9% gives an estimated share value of _$46_.